BrendanHiggins/BrendanHiggins.github.io/_posts/2021-09-10-dagapeyeff.md

 So none of the alternative splits make much sense, either?

 ## The Book Itself - "Hidden Alphabet"
 When I was flipping through the book I noticed small upper case letters on certain pages.
 After some investigation, I discovered they were about every 8 pages.
 I did some research, and these are known as [Signature Marks](https://en.wikipedia.org/wiki/Signature_mark).
-These marks are related to a now outdated bookbinding technique that ensured the pages were bound in the right section/order when building (binding?) the book.
+These marks are related to a now outdated bookbinding technique that ensured the pages were bound in the right section/order when building ([binding](https://en.wikipedia.org/wiki/Octavo)?) the book.
 This is also  known as "collating" or "designation marks" in bookmaking, apparently.

 Sadly, I found [this person's](http://www.thekryptosproject.com/tjp/dagapeyeff.php) website later in my research.
 They have a whole word document from 2009 where they apparently got very excited over the discovery of the "little alphabet."
 As far as I can tell, they never figured out what the Signature Marks are.

 ![kryptos_blog](/assets/images/dagapeyeff/kryptos_blog.png)

-Although I do find it interesting that the collation does not include "J" for seemingly no reason?
+Although I do find it interesting that the collation does not include "J" ?
 And I give the guy in 2009 some credit, early substitution ciphers like playfair usually _did_ combine [I and J](https://en.wikipedia.org/wiki/Substitution_cipher#Polygraphic_substitution).
-"A" makes sense, since it's essentially page 0.
-"V-Z" also make sense, because the book isn't that long, no need to go past U for the bookbinder.
-It is also worth noting that these signature marks are entirely absent from the 1952 edition of the book.

-Maybe I can find another book published by Oxford in the 1930's and see if J is randomly ommited from the signature marks?
-1922 Langie does not have any marks that I can see.
-1942 Maps by d'A does include signature marks and starts with B, but hilariously the book ends on I, so no confirmation of J. 1936 Mansfield starts with A and skips J (I -> K).
-Honestly, it's strange but it must have been a common practice to sometimes skip A, and always skip J?
-Perhaps the same reason in playfair, 26 is a weird number to deal with...?
-Doubtful.
+> Each section has a different signature, and when letters are used for identification, as is the usual practice, they progress in alphabetical order, with J, V, and W usually omitted to avoid confusion, although their exclusion does have an historical basis, in that manuscripts and early printed books were usually in Latin, in which I stands for both I and J, V for both U and V, and there is no W.

 I don't think this is the solution to the cipher, nor the key.
-I don't think d'A would have had control over the way Oxford published the book.
-I also don't think d'A would have even thought twice about the signature mark being in the book, as he wasn't in the printing industry by trade.
+I don't think D'A would have had control over the way Oxford published the book.
+I also don't think D'A would have even thought twice about the signature mark being in the book, as he wasn't in the printing industry by trade.

-> Each section has a different signature, and when letters are used for identification, as is the usual practice, they progress in alphabetical order, with J, V, and W usually omitted to avoid confusion, although their exclusion does have an historical basis, in that manuscripts and early printed books were usually in Latin, in which I stands for both I and J, V for both U and V, and there is no W.

 Anyway, this was a waste of time.
 I guess I learned some random book trivia? <small>And so did you if you bothered reading this</small>